mindee/doctr/docs/source/using_models.rst

     >>> dummy_img = (255 * np.random.rand(800, 600, 3)).astype(np.uint8)
     >>> out = model([dummy_img])

-You can pass specific boolean arguments into the predictor:
+You can pass specific boolean arguments to the predictor:

 * `assume_straight_pages`: if you work with straight documents only, it will fit straight bounding boxes to the text areas.
 * `preserve_aspect_ratio`: if you want to preserve the aspect ratio of your documents while resizing before sending them to the model.
-* `symmetric_pad`: if you choose to preserve the aspect ratio, it will pas the image symmetrically and not from the bottom-right.
+* `symmetric_pad`: if you choose to preserve the aspect ratio, it will pad the image symmetrically and not from the bottom-right.

-For instance, this snippet will instantiate a detection predictor able to detect text on rotated documents while preserving the aspect ratio:
+For instance, this snippet will instantiates a detection predictor able to detect text on rotated documents while preserving the aspect ratio:

     >>> from doctr.models import detection_predictor
     >>> predictor = detection_predictor('db_resnet50_rotation', pretrained=True, assume_straight_pages=False, preserve_aspect_ratio=True)